3

 • 1

 Exactly.
 There is only one timeline.
 When Bill & Ted plan to steal Ted's Dad's keys, Ted remembers that his Dad's keys are missing and realizes that he stole/will steal them.
 The entire movie, therefore, is a forgone conclusion.
-Mar 9, 2016 at 15:06
+Commented Mar 9, 2016 at 15:06

 3